Limeshrk/chat/README.md

 Known bugs:

-- requires a refresh for new messages to get the "data-id"
+- requires a refresh for freshly added messages to get the "data-id" populated

 # Installing